I'll soar with glory, my story will be renowned!

 Phoenix: Well, he should come in handy if the Gourd Lake Monster's been smoking weed.

 - In "600,000 Volts", Manfred von Karma makes several threats to kill Phoenix and Maya if they don't hand over a piece of evidence, the most notable being "The trial is ending/Now your life's depending/On lending that parchment you see" and "You ought to know better/Now hand me that letter/Lest you watch your girlfriend be slain".
-It's especially dark when one remembers what he's actually done before, and then Fridge Horror sets in.

 - Dark Reprise: Commonly used throughout the musical.